CBPFGMS/cbpfgms.github.io/pbifdc/README.md

-# GMS BI: Contributions Flow, force-directed graph
+# PFBI: Contributions Flow, force-directed graph

-Data visualisation for the Country-based Pooled Funds (CBPF) contributions in the Business Inteligence Portal at [gms.unocha.org](https://gms.unocha.org/content/cbpf-contributions) .
+Data visualisation for the Country-based Pooled Funds (CBPF) contributions in the Business Inteligence Portal at [pfbi.unocha.org](https://pfbi.unocha.org).
 The datavis contains several elements:

 - A top banner showing the contributions (total amount; pledge amount for future years), the number of donors and the number of CBPFs for the selected year;
 - A control panel allowing the selection of the year, the geopositioning (in a map) of the nodes and showing/hiding the nodes' labels;